studentyaoshi/IACRC/README.md

 * Name: a character of the name of your data.
 * Genotype: the absolute path of the binary genotype data, including .bed .bim .fam, the format can be found [here](http://zzz.bwh.harvard.edu/plink/data.shtml#bed).
-* Phenotype: </br>

-The phenotype indicates the absolute path of the phenotype data with covariates and header divided by tab:
+* Phenotype: the absolute path of the phenotype data with covariates and header divided by tab:

 	* Note: the `PHENO` is 1/0 rather than 2/1 in [phenotype](http://zzz.bwh.harvard.edu/plink/data.shtml#pheno) for categorical phenotypes.